haaveb/norweather-twoday/README.md

 - Geodata via API --> Provide other place name options and expand outside Norway.
 - Dynamic choice of variables of interest etc.
 - GUI etc.
+- Further exploring eyesight compatibility additions.

 ## Sample Output
 ![Sample plot of temperature and precipitation](sample_plot.png)

 ## Testing
-Sample weather data is provided for testing the plotting functionality, specifically grid alignment.
-Running the main script, use the input:
+Sample weather data is provided for testing the script, particularly the grid alignment in plotting.
+Use the input:
-`test1`   for an Oslo sample,   w/ larger temperature     range.
+`sample1`   for an Oslo sample,   w/ larger temperature     range.
-`test2`   for a  Tromsø sample, w/ larger precip./windsp. range
+`sample2`   for a  Tromsø sample, w/ larger precip./windsp. range.

+Also added a test plot (set `USE_TEST_PLOT` to True), intended for very large temp. range plus some prec. and wind.